-A Limited Submission is a funding opportunity for which the sponsor sets an institutional limit for the number of proposals it will accept.
-In order to participate, Syracuse University must organize to submit our most competitive proposal(s).
-This requires an internal competition.
+A Limited Submission Opportunity (LSO) is a funding opportunity in which the sponsor sets an institutional limit for the number of proposals it will accept.
+These opportunities may be from federal sponsors, state sponsors, corporations, or foundations.
+In order to participate in an LSO, Syracuse University must organize to submit our most competitive proposal(s).
+This requires an internal competition and institutional peer review.

 Synopsis of the Camille Dreyfus Teacher-Scholar Awards Program